 Not all forms of rent payment are equal.
 As a landlord, you want to choose the payment options that are easy to document and that allow you to receive the funds quickly.
 Here are eight forms of rent payment to consider, including the four payment options to accept and the four you will likely want to avoid.

-4 Ways of Paying Rent to Accept
+4 Rent Payment Options to Accept

 - Certified Check- A certified check is issued by a bank.
-It will state that the tenant’s bank account has the necessary funds available at the time the check is written.
+It is proof that the tenant’s bank account has the necessary funds available at the time the check is written.
 However, there is no guarantee that those funds will still be in the account when you go to actually deposit the check.
 Therefore, this form of payment is more secure than a personal check, but not as secure as a cashier’s check.

 - Cashier’s Check- A cashier’s check is similar to a money order.
 However, there is a larger fee associated with a cashier’s check and they are only issued by a bank where the tenant has an account.
 The bank will withdraw the funds from the tenant’s bank account and will then serve as guarantor of the amount that the cashier’s check is for.
 Since the bank is guaranteeing this amount, you do not have to worry the funds being unavailable when you try to cash the check.

 - Money Order- Money orders are available at a bank, local post office or another convenience store for a small fee.
 The tenant had to transfer funds in order to get the money order, so it is like receiving a gift card of rent.
 For example, the tenant wants a money order for $1000, so they give the post office $1000 in cash.
 The post office then gives the tenant the money order for $1000, which they give to you.